 - PARTICIPATE IN PPO.
 If you live on campus, participate in Patriot Pack Out (PPO) during student move-out in May.
 Your donated clothing, non-perishable food, small appliances, and other items will be given to local families in need.

 - BECOME AN AMBASSADOR.
-Represent your office as a Green Office ‘Ambassador’ or volunteer with Green Residence or zero-waste initiatives and events.
+Represent your office as a Green Office 'Ambassador'

 - Trash collection and disposal services are provided by Facilities on a daily basis through contract services.